mario2904/docker-hadoop-cluster/README.md

 You can play around with the **docker** command and do more actions such as: **stop**, **start** and **remove** to change the state of individual nodes.
 The same can be done with the **docker-compose** but it is for the whole cluster as a whole or per service.

-As a bonus there will be a volume mounted on the master node of the directory **workspace**.
-Meaning that you can do all your work from your own machine and then transfer it to that directory where the master node can reach it and execute jobs.
+As a bonus there will be a volume mounted on the client node of the directory **workspace**.
+Meaning that you can do all your work from your own machine and then transfer it to that directory where the client node can reach it and execute jobs.

 ## References